-This committee plans and implements events and procedures for the annual funds for the Society.
-A primary focus is the annual fall stewardship campaign that invites members and friends to make a financial pledge to the UUS operating budget.
+This team plans and implements events and procedures for the annual funds for the Society.
+A primary focus is the annual fall pledge campaign that invites members and friends to make a financial pledge to the UUS operating budget.

 Treats and Talents Auction

 This annual auction and social event connects UUs all year long through auction items of social events, donations of art work and household items, and services such as gardening, painting, and carpentry.
 Many volunteers are needed for planning and organizing the event, soliciting, recording, organizing, and displaying the auction items, and donating auction items, services, and events.

 UNI-Care provides assistance for members and friends in need, such as after a hospitalization or illness or after the arrival of a new baby.
 They can offer transportation or meals delivered on a short-term basis.
 They also maintain an inventory of medical equipment that can be borrowed when needed.